PY-Chua/NYCU_Introduction_to_Machine_Learning_2024/README.md

-# NYCU Machine Learning 2024
+# NYCU Introduction to Machine Learning 2024